hngu/leetcode/README.md

 - Refresh your memory how to do binary search
 - When dealing with an array of sorted numbers, think about binary search or pointer solutions.
 Ex: Valid Triangle
 - Sum problems: Usually a lookup map of the difference
+- Always consider the invariants of your algorithm